drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

   <figcaption>In summary, Bazel, you’re tacky and I hate you.</figcaption>
 </figure>

 At the end of the day, a build system just won’t work for all languages, and that’s OK.
-Bazel was designed for a completely different ecosystem than a JIT scriping language.
+Bazel was designed for a completely different ecosystem than a JIT scripting language.
 And it’s natural that Bazel tried to solve a problem for everyone, especially with the growing popularity and maturation of JS.
 And I applaud all the lovely contributors and maintainers that are making an effort at making Bazel better!
 But that doesn’t mean I’d touch Bazel with a 10 foot pole for handling JS right now.

 But rather than end on a sour note and be a downer, I can sum up what _would_ make Bazel compatible with JS with a more concrete answer than “make it like Turborepo” (OK, I lied—I did end up mentioning it again), only 3 changes would be required: